mazerab/design.automation-dwgquery-activity-clientapp/README.md

 - Open a new PowerShell window and navigate to the project bin\Release directory
 - Run the command .\ClientApp.exe
-- Answer the questions to publish the app package to the Autodesk Cloud
+- Answer the questions to publish the app package

 ## Packages used